Visiting Sheringham Park as a family?

 '50 Things to do before you’re 11 ¾'

 How about becoming the explorer you were meant to be, with our ‘50 things to do before you’re 11¾’ activities.
-You can pick up a ‘50 things’ guide from the visitor centre.
+You can download a 50 Things guide or pick one up when you arrive.

 Explore the Bower garden